On the south coast of Crete there weren’t many good beaches.

 Every night they appeared and came and sat next to us.
 Regular as clock-work.

-One cat, the younger of the two, was white.
-Completely white.
+One cat, the younger of the two, was completely white.

 It sat in front of Anya, slightly to her right, and next to a support pole.